syslog-ng/syslog-ng/dbld/images/README.md

 ### FROM
 We are starting from the official base images of the distributions.

+### ARG
+All platform specific parts are coded into variables.

+### copy helpers
+Copy every helper scripts/resources into the containers.

 ### pip and wget
 Adding the pip package handler and wget to grab the resources like custom repository keys.